Household waste duty of care

 The tradesperson is responsible for the waste they produce including its transport and disposal.
 They must comply with their own duty of care obligations in relation to that waste, and the cost of its disposal should be included in what they charge for the work.
 If you, however, later arrange the transfer of the waste from your home, you must comply with the duty to transfer it only to an authorised person (non-household waste is to be treated as household waste for the purposes of your duty of care).

-If you are employing a tradesperson (e.g. builder, landscape gardener, carpet fitter) to carry out work on your property, you should check:
+If you are employing a tradesperson (e.g. builder, landscape gardener, carpet fitter) to carry out work on your property, you should check that the tradesperson will dispose of the waste generated.
+If another person comes to take the waste, it is a good idea to make a record of their details, such as vehicle used.

 The Household Waste and Recycling Centres cannot accept waste produced by tradespersons.